LedgerHQ/app-xrp/README.md

-This repository contains the source code for the XRP wallet app that makes it possible to securely store XRP and assets issued on the XRP Ledger using Ledger Nano devices.
+This repository contains the source code for the XRP wallet app that makes it possible to securely store XRP and assets issued on the XRP Ledger using Ledger devices.

-To add Ledger Nano S and Ledger Nano X support in your application, please see the NPM package [hw-app-xrp](https://www.npmjs.com/package/@ledgerhq/hw-app-xrp) and the examples below.
+To add Ledger device support in your application, please see the NPM package [hw-app-xrp](https://www.npmjs.com/package/@ledgerhq/hw-app-xrp) and the examples below.